 - Noise level – it has a “Sleep” mode option so you can sleep better.

 - This system is currently used in hospitals, medical clean rooms, government buildings, and military applications.

-- And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machine for our health.
+- And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machines for our health.

 So let me ask you.
-You eat organic food, take supplements and possibly grow your food.
-It’s time to take care of your indoor pollution too as it’s an integral part of your overall holistic health.
+You eat organic food, take supplements, and possibly grow your own food.
+It’s time to take care of your indoor pollution too, as it’s an integral part of your overall holistic health.
 You need to check out Intellipure, a professional-grade air filtration system for better indoor air quality.
 No cheap knock offs will do because your family’s health depends on it.